headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 - The Kickstarter will take some time to start the first time since the Feature Model needs to populate your local Maven repository with any missing artifacts.
-- If you run into any issues, try re-running the Kickstarter with **-v** option.
+- If you run into any issues, try re-running the Kickstarter with the **-v** option.

 </div>